caitlinmeyer/yale-academic/about.md

 per quarter across three discussion sections and managed course assignments.
 - Created interactive, engaging presentations and activities for weekly meetings including structured group work, games, student-led presentations, and more.

+For my resume, see the link in the navigation bar.